CaseinBrt/DebG-Web-App/README.md

 # DebG-Web-App
-A user-friendly flask web application where users are able to deblur a motion blurred images using.
+A user-friendly flask web application where users are able to deblur a motion blurred images using DeblurGAN.